Miraculous: Tales of Ladybug & Cat Noir

 Miraculous: Tales of Ladybug & Cat Noir (Note: It is commonly abbreviated as Miraculous Ladybug or simply Miraculous) (Miraculous, les aventures de Ladybug et Chat Noir) is a French animated superhero television series created by Thomas Astruc and developed by Jeremy Zag.
 The series is produced by the French company Miraculous Corp. (a joint venture of Mediawan and ZAG Entertainment), and co-produced with Japanese studio Toei Animation's European division, as well as several international companies.
-(Note: Co-produced with Italian company De Agostini Editore since season 2, with seasons 1 to 3 co-produced with South Korean's companies SAMG Entertainment and SK Broadband, season 4 with Brazilian TV channel Gloob, and season 5 with Indian company Gravity Animation Inc. All seasons are produced with the financial participation of The Walt Disney Company France, Dentsu, TF1 Group, and AB Droits Audiovisuels, and seasons 1 and 2 with EBS.)
+(Note: Co-produced with Italian company De Agostini Editore since season 2, with seasons 1 to 3 co-produced with South Korean's companies SAMG Entertainment and SK Broadband, season 4 with Brazilian TV channel Gloob, season 5 with Indian company Gravity Animation Inc., and season 6 with Italian company KidsMe S.r.l.
+All seasons are produced with the financial participation of The Walt Disney Company France, Dentsu, TF1 Group, and AB Droits Audiovisuels, and seasons 1 and 2 with EBS.)

-The series focuses on two Parisian teenagers, Marinette Dupain-Cheng and Adrien Agreste, who transform into the superheroes Ladybug and Cat Noir, respectively, to protect the city from supervillains.
+The series focuses on two Parisian teenagers, Marinette Dupain-Cheng and Adrien Agreste, who transform into the superheroes Ladybug and Cat Noir, respectively, to protect the city from supervillains created by their main antagonist, Hawk Moth.

-Before its debut in France on 17 October 2015, on TF1/TFX's TFOU block, the series was first shown in South Korea on 1 September 2015, on EBS1.
+Before its debut in France on 19 October 2015, on TF1/TFX's TFOU block, (Note: Since 2024, TFOU is split into two parts from Monday to Friday, with the first part airing on TF1, and the second part on TFX.
+On Saturday and Sunday, the full block airs only on TF1.) the series was first shown in South Korea on 1 September 2015, on EBS1.
 Internationally, it is mainly broadcast on Disney-owned channels or on Disney+, with exceptions in some countries.

 The series spawned a media franchise with several products tied to it, including various comic books, novels, and video games.
 A film adaptation, Ladybug & Cat Noir: The Movie, was released theatrically in 2023, premiering in France.